SwiftlyNoah/HideAndCSeek50/HideAndCSeek50/Markdown/DATABASE_SCHEMA_OVERWIEW.md

 4. Live score tracking and leaderboards

 ### Game Completion
-1. Automatic winner determination
-2. Statistics updates for all players
+1. Statistics updates for all players
-3. Achievement unlocking
+2. Achievement unlocking
-4. Game history recording
+3. Game history recording
-5. Cleanup of temporary data
+4. Cleanup of temporary data

 This database schema provides a robust foundation for the Hide and CSeek50 app, supporting all planned features while maintaining excellent performance and scalability for future growth.